Business tips & ideas Design trends

-While the print-on-demand business model has long since taken over eCommerce, it’s becoming more difficult for merchants to stand out.
+While the print-on-demand business model has taken over eCommerce, it’s becoming more difficult for merchants to stand out.
 Every day, thousands of new vendors begin their POD adventures.

 With this in mind, one of the best ways to boost sales is by using original artwork.
 Indeed, instead of following the mob and ripping off someone else’s design, creating, drawing, sketching, or photographing something entirely new is better.